safetyWhat/libraryProject/README.md

 Add Book:
-onClick - pop up to complete book info onSubmit - Add book object to array addCard to library that displays book info
+onClick - pop up to complete book info onSubmit - Add book object to array (js function built) addCard to library that displays book info
 -Green card is book that has been read
 -Red card is unread book